sinusphi/venvipy/README.md

 ### Installation

 You can download a [ready-to-use-standalone](https://github.com/sinusphi/venvipy/blob/master/venvipy.tar.xz) from the repository.
-Just unpack the archive and run the _VenviPy_ executable.
+Just unpack the archive, open the unpacked folder and run the `VenviPy` executable.

-Or open a terminal, navigate to the download location and run:
+Or open a terminal, navigate to your download location and run:
 ```
 $ tar -xvf venvipy.tar.xz
 ```